3 Ways To Stop Hackers Attacking Your Online Business

 Often you can save your access on a named device / browser for a specific number of days (or sometime indefinitely) and then you’re prompted for a verification code via your security method if the app notices a login from an unrecognised device or browser.

-For example with Facebook you will receive an email notifying you of a request to change your password.
+For example with Meta Facebook you will receive an email notifying you of a request to change your password.
 If you didn’t request to change your password there is a link to notify them.

 As I don’t have my email notifications on I was oblivious to the hack so when you can rather choose notifications via smartphone.